Forecasting emergency department boarding

 Operational implementation

 The VAR model was implemented in live operations.
-Each morning at 07:10, forecasts were generated and emailed to Mission Control staff and health-system leaders.
-The forecasts were reviewed during the daily huddle and used to support proactive operational planning, including discharge planning, intra-system transfers, and surgical-case scheduling.
+Each morning at 07:10, updated forecasts were generated and emailed to Mission Control staff and health-system leaders.
+The forecasts were then reviewed during the daily huddle and used to support proactive operational planning, including discharge planning, intra-system transfers, and surgical-case scheduling.

 Key findings